 Research and Studies

-Emerging yet inconclusive research regarding the role of omega-3 and vitamin E supplementation in children
+Emerging yet inconclusive case series regarding the role of omega-3 and vitamin E supplementation in children

 A case series published in the July/August 2009 journal Alternative Therapies in Health and Medicine describes the benefits noted in 97% of participants while taking a nutritional combination comprised of omega-3 and vitamin E.